originphp/framework/docs/testing.md

 ### Conventions

-When you create tests these will go in the `tests/TestCase` folder, and then depending upon the type it will be another sub folder and the file will end with the `Test.php`
+When you create tests these will go in the `tests/TestCase` folder, and then depending upon the type it will be another sub folder and the filename should end with  `Test.php`

 `tests/TestCase/Controller/BookmarksControllerTest.php`
 `tests/TestCase/Model/BookmarkTest.php`